oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

    2  Integer optional       // prefix_length:: CIDR prefix-length.
 If omitted, refers to a single host address.
 ```

-> EDITOR'S NOTE:  need examples of applying the TypeOptions

 The following *format* options are applicable to the Array type:

 | Keyword      | Type   | Requirement |